splresearch/pocdart_documentation/scrum/policies.md

 There are various formats that a card's Story Points will go under after the completion of Sprint.
 They range from the following:

-- `1SP (was 1SP, ...)` - 1SP planned this sprint, 1 left over from last sprint
+- `1SP (was 1SP, ...)` - 1SP planned this sprint, 1 left over from last sprint.
-- `2SP + 1 retro` - Additional 2 story points required and updated after release
+- `2SP + 1 retro` - Additional 2 story points required and updated after release.
-- `1SP (0SP accomplished)` - Card not worked on during sprint
+- `1SP (0SP accomplished)` - Card not worked on during sprint.

 #### Card Story Points Counting

 At the end of a Sprint, all cards present on the Sprint board (minus the "Monitoring" cards) are counted.
 The cards are counted by the following:

-1. Total points released into Sprint
+1. Total points released into Sprint.
-2. Unplanned points released into Sprint - Total and Achieved
+2. Unplanned points released into Sprint - Total and Achieved.
-3. Completed points all in total
+3. Completed points all in total.
-4. Leftover amount of points
+4. Leftover amount of points.

 These metrics are then recorded into the "Sprint Summary Card" at the beginning of the Sprint board using this syntax: